damianhakert/damianhakert.github.io/source/_posts/2016-03-02-gitlab-todos-feature-highlight.md

 In this blog post I'll guide you through the "Todos" feature we introduced in [GitLab 8.5](https://about.gitlab.com/2016/02/22/gitlab-8-5-released/) and also tell you how this feature came to life.
+We'll also talk about how you can contribute to GitLab.

 <!-- more -->